-Louis and Rachel Creed move to the Maine countryside with their young children, Ellie and Gage, to experience a change in lifestyle.
-They quickly discover, unfortunately, that the property they bought might harbour something sinister.
+Louis and Rachel Creed move to the Maine countryside with their young children, Ellie and Gage, to experience a lifestyle change.
+They quickly discover, though, that the property they bought might harbour something sinister.
 The nature of this darkness soon reveals itself when after Ellie’s beloved cat is killed, neighbour Jud brings Louis to a desolate hilltop; whatever is buried in the sour soil there is revived, albeit in a twisted and evil state.
 When a worse tragedy befalls the Creeds, a grief-stricken Louis is besieged by the temptation of using the accursed land.
 Despite knowing the inevitable outcome, he succumbs to temptation and proceeds as planned.

 Hate to say this but I didn’t enjoy this remake.
 Nor did I find any part of it frightening.

 That’s partly to do with me knowing the story so well; I’ve read the novel and watched the 1989 movie several times.
 The whole dark animal thing was also amusing instead of terrifying because my family used to own a schizophrenic terrier.
 Give my L a rawhide bone and the savage monstrosity that emerges will put down Pennywise himself in 30 seconds.